ShauryaVerma17/RAG/README.md

 ### ragWithConversation
 Trying to integrate the RAG POC and the POCs for holding conversations with an LLM and trying to combine both to give a RAG which is capable of remembering it's conversation with the user

+## Data Folder

+The data folder just contains data on which the RAG models are trained

+## VectorStores Folder

+This folder contains all of the vector embeddings for the different data used in the RAG models.
+I've kept them stored in local so that we don't have to train the models again and again since it's time consuming